shown in other instead.

-- Increasing the value above the neutral one results in having a longer decay time at low frequencies than at mid ones.
+- Increasing the value above the neutral one results in having a longer decay time at low frequencies than at medium ones.
 Reverberation acquires the booming character with long low frequencies tail.

-- Decreasing the value below 1.0 shortens the low frequencies decay time relative to the mid ones.
+- Decreasing the value below 1.0 shortens the low frequencies decay time relative to the medium ones.
 The final reverberation sounds more tinny.